YOUR PURCHASES OF THESE PRODUCTS SUPPORT THE WEB SITES THAT BRING TO YOU THE HISTORY BEHIND OLD AIRFIELD REGISTERS

 WHAT IS AN AIRFIELD REGISTER?
 Circa 1926, as part of the effort to regulate the growth of air travel, the federal government issued a guideline to airport managers asking that a log be kept of traffic through their ports.
 At right is a copy of that guideline.An Airfield Register was most times a large, formatted book in which visiting pilots and passengers wrote their names, the registration numbers of their airplanes, their intended destinations, where they came from, the date and time, and perhaps some remarks.
 Such books lay open on desks and tables in airport offices and hangars around the United States during the Golden Age.
 Indeed, many airports today still have Registers open and available for general aviation pilots and passengers to sign.

 WHAT IS THE GRAND CENTRAL AIR TERMINAL REGISTER?
 The GCAT Register was an approximately 11 by 14 inch, two-hole looseleaf book.
-The book lay open from December 14, 1930 to October 8, 1935; a total of 1,759 days.
+The book lay open at least from December 14, 1930 to November 28, 1935; a total of 1,810 days.
 It is unknown if there were additional pages before or after these dates (I would be surprised if there were not).
-If you know of other repositories for GCAT Register pages, please let me KNOW.
+If you know of other repositories for GCAT Register pages besides the ones listed below, please let me KNOW.

 You may view each of its pages at the REGISTER button at upper right.
 The GCAT Register was ruled into rows and columns with headers across a single large page that specified the information to be entered.
 Below, an image of part of the top half of page one with data for December 14, 1930 showing records 1-31.